bmulholland/bmulholland-website/_developer_resources/seniority.md

 It can be hard to determine what developer seniority levels are, and how to get from one level to the next.
 I will try to outline each roughly, describe the goals needed to move to the next level, and provide resources on doing that.

+## Bootcamp: Getting to Junior

+**Goal:** When you are first starting out, you need to learn the basic hard skills of being a developer.
+That means learning a language or two, using libraries, and understanding the basics of what you'll be working with (e.g. for web developers, how the internet works, HTTP basics, etc).

 ## Junior to Intermediate

-This section is dedicated to giving you an idea of what it takes to move from Junior Developer to Intermediate Developer.
+**Goal:** To provide value with little intervention.
+Flesh out hard skills.
+Learn soft skills (basic professional skills (TODO), communicating in a developer team, working with code reviews, etc).

 Applying this stuff will take real-life experience, and so expect this to be a 1-2 year journey.
 [Here's your roadmap.](https://roadmap.sh)

 When to write clean code, when not to worry about it.
 How to focus on business value.
 Don’t do this: <https://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/> section 5.0